What is Haldol?

 breast cancer; or

-Taking antipsychotic medicine in the last 3 months of pregnancy may cause breathing problems, feeding problems, or withdrawal symptoms in the newborn.
+Using antipsychotic medicine in the last 3 months of pregnancy may cause serious problems in the newborn.
 If you get pregnant, tell your doctor right away.
-Do not stop taking Haldol without your doctor's advice.
+Do not stop the medicine without your doctor's advice.

 How should I take Haldol?